openimis/openimis_docs/_include/um/register/policy.rst

 Insurance Products Administration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   The register of insurance products contains all insurance products in the health insurance scheme.
 There may be several insurance products available for distribution/selling in a territory, e.g. one basic product and one or several supplemental insurance products.
 The insurance products may at the different levels.
 For example that basic insurance product may be at the national level whereas the supplemental insurance products may be at the regional level.
-Administration of the register of insurance products is restricted to users with the role of Scheme Administrator.
+Administration of the register of insurance products is restricted to users with the system role of Scheme Administrator or with a role including an access to Administratiom/Products.

 Pre-conditions
 """"""""""""""